This post may contain affiliate links which help support Girls Can Grill.

 Tomahawk Ribeye Steak: Ask your local butcher for a long bone-in ribeye or tomahawk ribeye.
 If they aren’t able to source it for you, you can purchase one online.
 For the best flavor, choose one that is well-marbled and graded prime or above.

 Steak Seasoning: The beef in tomahawk ribeye steaks is so good, I usually just use kosher salt and coarse-ground black pepper.
-Another great combo is to layer Girl Carnivore’s Ooomami Rub with my Steak Rub or Brisket Rub.
+You can also try my Steak Rub.

 See the full recipe card below for servings and a full list of ingredients.